techidaily/site-win11-tips/source/_posts/how-to-stick-notes-to-app-windows-in-windows-1110.md

  Stick A Note is a freeware and portable note-taking software for Windows 11 and Windows 10 from the talented solo developer Anand Gupta.
 By pressing that app's hotkey, you can add a note to any software window you wish.
 Follow these steps to get stuck in with Stick A Note:

-1. First, open the[Stick A Note](https://www.softpedia.com/get/Office-tools/Diary-Organizers-Calendar/Stick-A-Note.shtml) Softpedia page.
+1. First, open the [Stick A Note](https://www.softpedia.com/get/Office-tools/Diary-Organizers-Calendar/Stick-A-Note.shtml) Softpedia page.
 2. Select Softpedia's**Download Now** and**Secure Download (US)** options.
 3. [Bring up Windows 11's Explorer file manager](https://www.makeuseof.com/windows-open-file-explorer/) from the taskbar by clicking its folder library icon.
 4. Navigate to the folder the Stick A Note ZIP file downloaded in.
 5. Extract the downloaded**Stick A Note 3.0.1 (1).zip** archive.
-Our[how-to unzip files in Windows 10 guide](https://www.makeuseof.com/unzip-files-windows-10/) includes instructions for extracting ZIPs.
+Our [how-to unzip files in Windows 10 guide](https://www.makeuseof.com/unzip-files-windows-10/) includes instructions for extracting ZIPs.

 1. Double-click**Stick A Note.exe** in that software's extracted folder.
 2. Next, double-click the**Stick A Note** system tray icon.